Fret Sprout Explained: Learn What Causes It And Repairs

 FretGuru Ultimate Fret End File 2

-• Most advanced and precision fret end dressing file
+• The most advanced and precision fret end dressing file available - designed from the ground up specifically for fret ends - this...

 Step-5: Smoothen Out And Polishing The Frets